 Knowing the cost of living in the Philippines is essential for international students.
 Hence, when choosing the best city where you want to attend a university, you must pay attention, especially if you are working on a budget.
 You want to live in an affordable area that can provide you with the most necessities without breaking the bank.
 However, most of your financial decisions still depend significantly on lifestyle and preference.

-For instance, if you want to live in a vibrant city with an average cost of over $750, Metro Manila is an excellent place to go.
-On the other hand, Iloilo is a more affordable city with an average cost of living of less than $550 per month, which already includes access to necessary amenities for a comfortable student life.
-Still, if you are unsure where suits you best, here are some of the best cities in the Philippines to consider:
+For instance, if you want to live in a vibrant city with an estimated average cost of more than $800 per month, Manila and the surrounding Metro Manila area may be a good place to consider.
+On the other hand, Iloilo is generally more affordable, with an estimated average cost of about $554 per month.
+Still, if you are unsure which city suits you best, here are some of the best cities in the Philippines to consider:

 1. Metro Manila